No additional new coronavirus cases reported in S. Korea, 28 potential cases monitored

 The total number of infected cases worldwide has reached 6,052.

-Outside China, Japan, Taiwan, Thailand, Vietnam, Singapore, Malaysia, Nepal, Macao, Hong Kong, France, Germany, Australia, Canada and the United States have reported confirmed cases of the new virus.
+Outside China, Japan, Taiwan, Thailand, Vietnam, Singapore, Malaysia, Nepal, Macao, Hong Kong, United Arab Emirates, France, Germany, Australia, Canada and the United States have confirmed cases of the new virus.
 (Yonhap)